 Opportunity for clinical psychology doctoral students to develop further their clinical research skills.
 Course may be repeated.

 5V51 Supervised Teaching (Cross-listed as NSC 5V51)

-5V71 Selected Topics in Psychology
+5V71 Selected Topics in Psychology1 to 3 sem. hrs.

 Advanced study in an area of psychology not covered by formal courses.
 Course may be repeated with a different topic of study.